suxuekun/libpyiotcloud/_kubernetes/README.md

 0. Make sure docker images is committed to the docker repository.
 As the Kubernetes files fetches the docker images from the specified registry.

-1. Set docker-registry
+1. Set docker-registry (one-time only)

         kubectl create secret docker-registry regcred --docker-server=docker.io
          --docker-username=USERNAME --docker-password=PASSWORD --docker-email=EMAIL

-2. Fill-up environment.yaml then run
+2. Fill-up environment.yaml.
+Then run below.  (one-time only)

         kubectl apply -f environment.yaml